 - Fabric Clock – This clock is attached to HP bank 65.
 This is the same bank the FrontPanel okHost is connected to.
 The FrontPanel okHost makes use of the only MMCM for bank 65.
 To use an MMCM’s features with this reference clock, one must accept a non-ideal route outside of bank 65, using the low skew clock tree, to an MMCM within another bank.
 This is accomplished using a

 set_property CLOCK_DEDICATED_ROUTE BACKBONEconstraint.
 Alternatively, use of the two available PLLs within bank 65’s CMT can be used.
 If no CMT functionality is required, this clock can be used to clock BELs throughout the FPGA die using the clock tree.

 - DDR4 Clock – This clock and the DDR4 SDRAM are both attached to HP bank 64.
 This clock provides a direct connection to the MMCM used by Xilinx’s MIG IP within bank 64.
 100MHz is used to achieve the clock frequencies necessary for DDR4-2400.
-When not using the DDR4 memory in a design, this clock can be used as a second general purpose
+This clock can also be used as a second general purpose Fabric Clock.

 Transceiver Reference Clock:

 - MGT Clock – A 125MHz reference clock connected to

 - MGT Clock (Rev CXX and later only) – A 156.25MHz reference clock connected to